akretion/docky/README.rst

 Introduction
 =================

-docky is a multi-purpose tool that adds some functionality for creating, running and managing docker-compose.yml files.
+docky is a dev tool to set up and run multiple odoo projects.

 History & motivation